chasetmartin/Live_Project_1/README.md

 # Live Project - Django App - NHL Hockey Statistic Tracker
 Repository for code snippets and a description of work I accomplished during my 1st Tech Academy Live Project.
 I worked on bulding a single Django application within a larger group project, and the focus of my application was creating a place for user's to store data about local hockey player, or view stats and highlights for their favorite NHL teams and players using the NHL.com API.
+The app was built to display CRUD fundamentals and the ability to work with a live API.

 ## Table of contents:
 ### Front End: